amplitude/amplitude-docs/content/collections/android_sdk/en/android-kotlin-sdk.md

 Follow these steps to use Android Ad ID.

 {{partial:admonition type="warning" heading=""}}
 As of April 1, 2022, Google allows users to opt out of Ad ID tracking.
 Ad ID may return null or error.
-You can use am alternative ID called [App Set ID](#app-set-id), which is unique to every app install on a device.
+You can use an alternative ID called [App Set ID](#app-set-id), which is unique to every app install on a device.
 [Learn more](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en).
 {{/partial:admonition}}

 1. Add `play-services-ads-identifier` as a dependency.